MT9799/Euclidea-Re-vival/README.md

 Catalog of level packs:
 - Euclidea Weekly Puzzles
 - Xmath contests
-- Other questions, including some compass-straightedge construction puzzles that are not included in Euclidea, single-straightedge construction puzzles, etc.
+- Other questions, including some compass-straightedge construction puzzles that are not included in Euclidea, straightedge-only construction puzzles, etc.

 喜欢玩Euclidea的朋友们：